 Why does it matter?

-Food has the power to unite communities, and so at the heart of our programme is a desire to create a meaningful partnership between schools, their kitchens and the wider community so that good food becomes a reality for all.
+Food has the power to unite communities, and so at the heart of our programme is a desire to create a meaningful partnership between schools, food providers and the wider community so that good food and associated health benefits becomes a reality for all.